-Teams are eligible to advance from any one of the first three Tournaments they participate in at any of the following levels, regardless of the region.
+Teams are eligible to advance from any one of the first three Qualifying Tournaments or Regional Championship Tournaments they participate in at any of the following levels, regardless of the region.
+Teams may only compete in one league and one League Tournament per season.

 This applies to both Teams in North America, and Teams outside of North America: